Glavo/MonetFX/README.md

 ## MonetFX Theme Builder

-MonetFX Theme Build is an open source alternative to Material Theme Builder based on MonetFX
+MonetFX Theme Builder is a sample application for MonetFX and an open source alternative to [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).

 You can run it with `./gradlew theme-builder:run`.